 - parking accounts and parking spaces

-The Local Government Association has produced a revised set of draft revised practical guidance documents (October 2014) to support local authorities in understanding and implementing the Transparency Code 2014 and to help them publish the data in a meaningful and consistent way.
+The Local Government Association (LGA) has produced a set of revised practical guidance documents to support local authorities in understanding and implementing the Transparency Code 2014 and to help them publish the data in a meaningful and consistent way.

-The guidance has been divided into four documents:
+The guidance has been divided into four themes:

-- Publishing data (general guidance relevant to all requirements of the Code) (ODF)
+- Publishing data (general guidance relevant to all requirements of the Code) (Word doc) (updated 1 December 2014)

-- Publishing land assets and parking information (ODF)
+- Publishing land assets and parking information (Word Doc) (updated 1 December 2014)

 For further information, please email: email@example.com